arthurdeschamps/kapua-iot-gateway-simulation/webapp-angular/bower_components/leaflet/CONTRIBUTING.md

 and you'll find a `.html` file in the `dist/` directory.

-On every release of a new Leaflet version, this file will be generated and copied over to `docs/reference.html` - there is no need to send pull requests with changes to this file to update the API documentation.
+On every release of a new Leaflet version, this file will be generated and copied over to `docs/reference.html` - there is no need to send pull topics with changes to this file to update the API documentation.

 ## Code of Conduct